meadsteve/lagom/docs/index.md

 ```python
 container[SomeClass] = lambda c: SomeClass(c[SomeOtherDep], "spinning")
 ```

+It's important to use the container argument `c` in the lambda rather than your container instance as lagom builds up layers of containers for caching contexts.

 if your construction logic is longer than would fit in a lambda a function can also be bound to the container: